Euhedral and anhedral

 Crystals that grow from cooling liquid magma typically do not form smooth faces or sharp crystal outlines.
 As magma cools, the crystals grow and eventually touch each other, preventing crystal faces from forming properly or at all.

 When snowflakes crystallize, they do not touch each other.
 Thus, snowflakes form euhedral, six-sided twinned crystals.
 In rocks, the presence of euhedral crystals may signify that they formed early in the crystallization of liquid magma or perhaps crystallized in a cavity or vug, without steric hindrance, or spatial restrictions, from other crystals.

 Etymology

 "Euhedral" is derived from the Greek eu meaning "well, good" and hedron meaning a seat or a face of a solid.
+“Anhedral” derives from the Greek “an”, meaning “not” or “without”.

-Relation of face orientation to microscopic structure
+Relation of face orientation to structure

 Euhedral crystals have flat faces with sharp angles.
 The flat faces (also called facets) are oriented in a specific way relative to the underlying atomic arrangement of the crystal: They are planes of relatively low Miller index.
 This occurs because some surface orientations are more stable than others (lower surface energy).
 As a crystal grows, new atoms attach easily to the rougher and less stable parts of the surface, but less easily to the flat, stable surfaces.
 Therefore, the flat surfaces tend to grow larger and smoother, until the whole crystal surface consists of these plane surfaces.
-(See diagram on right.)
+(See diagram.)